day8/re-frame/README.md

 ### Subscribe

-So now we're going to focus on how we get data to flow into our components.
+So now we're going to focus on how we kickstart this data flow:

 The first part of our diagram is:
 ```